serlesen/microservices-bookstore/README.md

 need to configure the template to write messages, and the consumer will need to configure the topic and consumer groups to read messages.

+### Kafka on localhost

+To run Apache Kafka on localhost, follow the instructions at https://kafka.apache.org/quickstart.